- Community Design Plan

 As of August 2013, funding has been set aside by the NCC for the 2013-14 fiscal year for a safe pedestrian crossing of Colonel By Drive near Hartwell Locks at Carleton University and construction for this crossing is scheduled for fall 2013.
 Because the NCC anticipates that design and construction costs for the Hartwell Locks crossing will be less than the planned budget, they expect to proceed with the design of another pedestrian crossing at Queen Elizabeth Drive and Fifth Avenue and Colonel By Drive and Clegg Avenue in this fiscal year.

 This design will consider the proposals indicated by the City of Ottawa as a result of their potential pedestrian bridge crossing of the Rideau Canal at Fifth Avenue and Clegg Avenue.
 The NCC will have to incorporate the implementation of the two crossings into future capital funding requirements.
+In spring 2014, the NCC confirmed plans to move ahead with another pedestrian crossing at Queen Elizabeth Drive and Fifth Avenue.
+To read more about it, visit the NCC's website here.

 The OECA has been actively working with its sub-committee, Sustainable Living Ottawa East (SLOE), to establish a nature trail along the Rideau River, which serves as the eastern boundary of the Old Ottawa East community.
 For more information about this initiative, please visit SLOE's website.